1998 Dublin North by-election: Democratic Left

 This by-election was the first and only time Democratic Left ran a candidate in this constituency.
 Their candidate, language school co-owner Joe Holohan, had contested the constituency at the 1981 general election for the Labour Party, but later became a founding member of Democratic Left.

 Fianna Fáil

 Initial reports suggested that Fianna Fáil were struggling to find a candidate to defend the seat.
 Candidates who declined to seek the nomination included Graham Turley, the widower of murdered crime reporter Veronica Guerin, and former Dublin GAA goalkeeper John O'Leary.
-Other speculated candidates included Eimear Mulhearn, daughter of former Taoiseach Charles Haughey and Amy Ahern, niece of Taoiseach Bertie Ahern.
-On 15 December 1997, Cllr.
-Michael Kennedy won the party's nomination, defeating nurse Catherine Clarke and barrister Eoin Martin.
+Other speculated candidates included Eimear Mulhearn, daughter of former Taoiseach Charles Haughey, and Amy Ahern, niece of Taoiseach Bertie Ahern.
+On 15 December 1997, county councillor Michael Kennedy won the party's nomination, defeating nurse Catherine Clarke and barrister Eoin Martin.

 Fine Gael

 Five candidates sought the Fine Gael nomination; Lusk-based county councillor Philip Jenkinson, vice chairman of Young Fine Gael Sean Dolphin, businessman Michael Brannigan, Niall Atkins and Steve McCullough.
-On 11 December, the party announced Cllr.
-Philip Jenkinson as their selected candidate for the by-election.
+On 11 December, the party announced Jenkinson as their selected candidate for the by-election.